U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case

 “That ultimate question is for the legislature and policymakers to figure out what the right solution (is), what the right mix of policies is, but the wrong answer is to do what the 9th Circuit did here,” Evangelis said.

-The post U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case appeared first on Minnesota Reformer.
+The post U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case appeared first on Tennessee Lookout.